deepakmittal/reports/README.md

 }
 ```

 * create your Response class that impletent 'Response' interface.
+It needs to to implement setDerivedMetrics() and addMetrics(Row) methods.
+You specify how to aggregate data in addMetrics() method, and derived metrics calculation in setDerivedMetrics() method.
 ```
 @JsonInclude(JsonInclude.Include.NON_NULL)
 class AdExchangeResponse implements Response{